asyncapi/website/markdown/blog/event-portal-your-asyncapi-ally.md

 Event-driven architectures (EDA) have become a cornerstone of modern software systems, enabling organizations to build responsive, scalable, and loosely coupled applications.
 At the heart of these architectures lies the need for clear, precise communication between services, often represented by AsyncAPI documents.

-To generate AsyncAPI documents, we have following options:
+To generate AsyncAPI documents, we have the following options:
 * _**Hand Coding**_ - Many teams still manually write AsyncAPI documents in YAML/JSON, especially smaller teams or projects with simple requirements.
 * _**Code-First Tools**_ - Tools like the AsyncAPI Generator and SDKs (e.g., Java, Node.js libraries) enable teams to generate AsyncAPI documents from existing codebases.
 * _**Design-First Platforms**_ - Tools and Platforms that provide graphical interfaces to design events visually.
 These tools generate AsyncAPI documents automatically, reducing manual effort.